 Game of Thrones fan here.

-Being open source means third party developers can build widgets, templates and blocks for sites built with Elementor, all resources that you can find for free, or for a fee, on the Wordpress plugin market.
+Being open source means third party developers can create widgets, templates and blocks for sites built with Elementor, all resources that you can find for free, or for a fee, on the Wordpress plugin market.

 This presents any marketer with their own dev team/person with a business opportunity – developing addons for Elementor.

-Elementor has been installed 2 million times as of the date of writing this review, so that’s a huge market for you to tap into.
+Elementor has an active community of over 61,000 members, so that’s a huge market for you to tap into.